Using Halloween Contact Lenses to Enhance a Costume

 Who are you going to be this Halloween?
 Bella from “Twilight”?
 Pennywise from “It”?
-Maybe even Regan from the classic “The Exorcist”? … Once you know the look you want for this Halloween, you might consider making the costume especially gruesome and effective with Halloween contact lenses or special effect contact lenses.
+Maybe even Regan from the classic “The Exorcist”?
+Once you know the look you want for this Halloween, you might consider making the costume especially gruesome and effective with Halloween contact lenses or special effects contact lenses.
 If you decide to use such contact lenses, however, keep your eyes open and proceed with caution.

-Now for the rest.
+Now for the risks.

 - The contacts will likely be the wrong size.
 Improperly sized contacts can shift in your eye, become stuck under your eyelids, or cling to your eye more than they should.